nakkayev1707/holex.az/README.md

 ## Project Description

-holex.az is a website created for a Gestalt psychologist.
-The site was developed to provide information about her services, facilitate appointment bookings, and offer resources related to Gestalt psychology.
-The website is designed to be user-friendly, informative, and accessible to her clients and anyone interested in learning more about Gestalt therapy.
+holex.az is a website created for a professional therapist.
+The site provides information about her services, facilitates appointment bookings, and offers resources for personal growth and well-being.
+The website is designed to be user-friendly, informative, and accessible to her clients and anyone interested in learning more about her approach.

 ## Installation Instructions